mcagov/beacons/README.md

 ### Generating ADR index page

 There is a pre-commit hook in the [package.json](./package.json) which will regenerate the ADR index page.
-This requires [Node.JS](https://nodejs.org/en/) to be installed and for you to run `npm i` for the hook to work.
+This requires [Node.JS](https://nodejs.org/en/) to be installed and for you to run `npm install` for the hook to work.

 ## Installing AWS CLI